level-1-dao/level-1-dao/Mission.md

 - **Language:**
 We recognize the words we use are powerful.
 Therefor we are constantly auditing the language used in the platform to ensure it aligns to the mission, vision and values of Level1.
-  - Words we don't use: Class, Lesson, Grade, Results, Expert, Newbie, Noob, Test, Quiz
+  - Words we don't use: Master, Class, Lesson, Grade, Results, Expert, Newbie, Noob, Test, Quiz
   - Symbols we don't use: Checkmarks, X
   - Words we find are aligned to mission: Learning journey, Guide, Feelings.